Ways To Be a Better Parent: Good Parenting Skills and Tips

 Learning how to be a better parent is not only important in good times.
 All families go through difficult patches.
 It is during these challenging times that you will truly find out what makes a good parent.

-According to the CDC, almost 10 percent of children between 2- and 17-years-old are diagnosed with Attention Deficit Hyperactivity disorder, or ADHD.
+According to the CDC, almost 10 percent of children between 2- and 17 years old are diagnosed with Attention Deficit Hyperactivity Disorder or ADHD.
 More than 7 percent have a diagnosed behavioral problem or anxiety while more than 3 percent in the same age group have received a depression diagnosis.

 Some of these conditions often occur together, which intensifies the effects and complicates treatment.
-Viewed together with the fact that even more children with mental health issues are undiagnosed and untreated, which have negative consequences on their health and development, the situation needs attention.
+Viewed together with the fact that even more children with mental health issues are undiagnosed and untreated, which has negative consequences on their health and development, the situation needs attention.

-How to be a good parent during divorce
+How to be a Good Parent During Divorce

-Although a stable and loving two-parent home is widely considered the best circumstances for a child to grow up, unfortunately, this is not always the reality.
+Although a stable and loving two-parent home is widely considered the best circumstance for a child to grow up, unfortunately, this is not always the reality.
 Almost half of all marriages in the United States end in divorce or separation after a median duration of just under eight years.
 This means that, in many cases, young children are affected.

-- Be a consistent as possible.
+- Be as consistent as possible.

 - Always strive to be a good example of responsibility and respect.